avaskivgithub/qa-playground/python/README.md

 ```

 # Tasks
-Possible questions for interview questions:
+Possible questions for a newcomer:
 * Look for "Test App" issues
 * Create a test design for "Test App"
 * What risks do you see in the sugested design of the "Test App"